 Thank you for touring the Houston Audubon Society's Edith L. Moore Nature Sanctuary self-guided trail.

 The Houston Audubon Society is a non-profit organization which is funded entirely through generous donations from individuals, corporations and foundations.

 This sanctuary is one of the two urban forest classrooms for the Society.
 Sims Bayou Urban Nature Center is our other classroom, located in southeast Houston.
 Many educational activities take place on the 18 acres surrounding you, including:

 The sanctuary is a place where children and grownups can experience the woods and see bugs, bees, botanies, spring flowers, fall leaves, hear birds, cicadas, feel nature, and most important of all, preserve nature in the city.

-Dogs on a leash are allowed with a permit.
+NO DOGS WITHOUT LEASHES (dogs on a leash are allowed with a permit)

 The estimated time to walk the entire self-guided trail is about one hour.
 We hope that after you learn about the sanctuary you will feel inspired to become a member, if you are not one already.
 If you have any additional questions, feel free to visit the administration building and talk to a staff person or volunteer during our business hours.
 Please enjoy your walk through the woods.

 Houston Audubon Staff and Volunteers